BASIC BAD BREATHE FACTS…

 Almost all cases of bad breath originate from the mouth.
 Food particles in between your teeth and gums rot and collect bacteria to form the bad odour.
 These bacteria are naturally occurring and are located in the throat and tongue.
 They assist in human digestion of proteins commonly found in mucus, blood and broken-down tissue in the mouth.
 Nonetheless, in certain conditions these bacteria start to break down proteins at a very high rate.
 The amino acids in the protein contain sulphur that causes bad breath.
 The medical term for chronic bad breath is Halitosis.

-- The everyday food: Foods like garlic, onion, meat, fish and cheese give off bad breathe.
+The everyday food: Foods like garlic, onions, meat, fish and cheese give off bad breath.

-- Tobacco smoking: Tar and nicotine substances found in tobacco are a great contributor.
-Smoking also dries out the mouth and also causes gum disease.
+Tobacco smoking: Tar and nicotine substances found in tobacco are a great contributor.
+Smoking also dries out the mouth and causes gum disease.

 Practice oral hygiene: Apart from brushing and flossing after meals it is advisable to invest in a mouth wash and have regular dental check ups.

 Take fluids: Increase your fluid intake.
 Take the recommended eight glasses per day; also include natural juices in your diet.